AD-Papers-Material/SubsamplingMethods/README.md

     Selection <- Input.Sample %>%
         mutate(
-            Block = Hmisc::cut2(Beds, quantiles) %>% paste('-', Region), # Identification of the country level blocks in the sample
+            # Identification of the country level blocks in the sample
+            Block = Hmisc::cut2(Beds, quantiles) %>% paste('-', Region),
-            Prob = P_country[Block], # Assoction of P_country to the hospital in the sample
+            # Association of P_country to the hospital in the sample
+            Prob = P_country[Block],
-            QS.rescale = 1 - scales::rescale(QS), # Creation of the quality weight after rescaling of the QS
+            # Creation of the quality weight after rescaling of the QS
+            QS.rescale = 1 - scales::rescale(QS),
-            Score = Prob * QS.rescale^QS.weight # Definition of the final score
+            # Definition of the final score
+            Score = Prob * QS.rescale^QS.weight
         ) %>%
         filter(!is.na(Score)) # Remove blocks that do not appear in the national list